sysfce2/AviSynth_masktools/README.md

     One cannot specify different conversion methods for converting before and after the expression.
     Neither can you specify different methods for different input clips (e.g. x is full, y is limited is not supported).

+  - (obsolate feature)
-  - (obsolate) new expression syntax for lut-type filters: auto scale modifiers for float clips (test for real.finder):
+    New expression syntax for lut-type filters: auto scale modifiers for float clips:
     !!!
-Test only, will be removed in later editions, in v2.2.15 there are "scale_inputs" and "clamp_float" parameters! (also experimental)
+Note: these can be removed in later editions, pls. use "scale_inputs" and "clamp_float" parameters instead (since v2.2.15)
     Keyword at the beginning of the expression:
     - clamp_f_i8, clamp_f_i10, clamp_f_i12, clamp_f_i14 or clamp_f_i16 for scaling and clamping
     - clamp_f_f32 or clamp_f: for clamping the result to 0..1 (floats are not clamped by default!)